rcc-uchicago/R-large-scale/handout.md

 console to profile memory usage (see RES column, and sort by this column by typing "M".
 Another useful keystroke in htop: "p".

-Submit a SLURM job using our sbatch script.
+Now, let's try non-interactive computing in R. Submit a SLURM job using our sbatch script.
 While it is running, here are a few of the things we can do to monitor progress of the script:

 ```bash
 squeue --user=<cnetid> | less -S